-Geoinformatics arrives in its first edition of 2010, with a marked emphasis on remote sensing.
-Although the year is young, it seems that the next editions will keep this line, including this time two of the big ones of the non-free sector: ERDAS and ENVI.
+Geoinformatics arrives in its first edition of 2010, with a strong emphasis on remote sensing.
+Although the year is young, it seems that the next editions will maintain this line, including on this occasion two of the greats of the non-free sector: ERDAS and ENVI.

-If things are as I imagine them, in the next editions they will be doing tool reviews, in the theme of remote sensors, a subject in which the free sector has advanced a lot.
-Possibly consider the bookstores of SEXTANT under the integration approach with free use tools (gvSIG, uDig, Grass, etc.)
+If things are as I imagine them, in the next editions they will be making reviews of tools, on the subject of remote sensors, a subject in which the free sector has advanced a lot.
+They may consider libraries of SEXTANT under the integration approach with free use tools (gvSIG, uDig, Grass, etc.)

 I recommend reading, here I summarize some tips: